Coercing Authentication

 4. The output received should look like the following:

-6. This hash can then be cracked via Hashcat with the instructions displayed on screen or alternatively can be submitted to crack.sh.
+6. This hash can then be cracked via Hashcat with the instructions displayed on screen or alternatively can be submitted to .